Probabilistic Foresight

 Econometric modeling applies statistical methods to economic and business data to establish causal relationships, forecast outcomes, and quantify the probability of strategic scenarios.
 In business strategy, it replaces gut-feel planning with quantified risk and opportunity analysis grounded in historical data and structural economic relationships.

 Most organizations have more data than they realize.
-A typical MMM requires 2–3 years of weekly revenue data, media spend by channel, and pricing history.
+A typical MMM requires 2 to 3 years of weekly revenue data, media spend by channel, and pricing history.
 Demand forecasting models require sales history, promotional calendars, and where available, external economic indicators.
 We assess data readiness in the Diagnostic.

 Next Step